The fashion industry is full of unique legal challenges.

 Fashion pushes the boundaries of innovation.
 Perhaps you have an idea for wearable technology or a new fabric.
 If you want to protect your new invention, a patent may be required.

-If so, our expert patent solicitors can advise you on patent protection and guide you through the application process.
+If so, our expert lawyers can advise you on patent protection and guide you through the application process.

-We’ve provided legal support for the fashion industry since 1995
+We’ve provided legal support for hundreds of fashion clients since 1995

 We offer a free consultation, followed by fixed-fee quotes